About Winter Activities in Avoriaz

 Sledging / Tobogganing

 This is one winter activity that doesn't require a lot of expensive equipment, just grab your sledge and head for the nearest snow-covered hill!
 You can pick up a sledge at one of the many ski hire shops or sports shops in Avoriaz.
 Night sledding also takes place in Avoriaz in winter on a special 3km long track.
-Go up using the ski lifts and come down on a sledge with a head torch.
-Minimum age 16.
+Go up using the ski lifts and come down on a sledge with a head torch (minimum age is 16).

 Raquette à Neige or Snow-shoeing in and around Avoriaz is a perfect activity for bad weather conditions or for non-skiers.
 Don't forget to wear comfortable and waterproof boots.
-Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area such as the beautiful Lindarets village.
 Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
 Be sure to check the weather forecast before you go.

 Snowmobile / Skidooing

 Snowmobiling can be a fun, fast, snowy activity.
-In Avoriaz it is held in the evenings, from 5.30pm to 10.30pm, giving you free range of the snow and the Alps.
+In Avoriaz, it is held in the evenings, from 17:30 to 22:30, giving you free range of the snow and the Alps.
 If you are in a group or just fancy doing it on your own it can be a fun and exciting activity to participate in, especially as the sunsets and darkness descents.
 Scooting around on a snowmobile enjoying the views and the empty mountains, it gives you a whole new perspective of Avoriaz.
 Take a look at our video review.

-Avoriaz and the wider Portes du Soleil is a favourite for freestyle skiers and snowboarders.
+Avoriaz and the wider Portes du Soleil area are a favourite for freestyle skiers and snowboarders.
 With a permanent halfpipe, Europe's first Burton Stash and parks in Avoriaz, Les Gets, Crosets, Nyon and Chatel it's no wonder it is so popular.

 Also see: Snowparks in Avoriaz